skjolber/external-nfc-api/README.md

  - External NFC reader management and interaction
  - NFC Tag access <b>using Andriod built-in (native) types </b> (Ndef, MifareUltralight, IsoDep, etc).

-This very much simplifies implementation in use-cases where external NFC readers is required.
+This very much simplifies implementation in use-cases where external NFC readers is required, so so will save a lot of development time.

 Overview
 =================